THE CHURCHYARD AND THE WAR GRAVES

 The Royal Air Force College is one of the RAF's largest units and occupies two thirds of the parish.
 It actually straddles three parishes but the bulk of the College is in Cranwell.
 Although the RAF College has three churches: St Michael's, St Peter's and St Andrew's (not to be confused with the Cranwell Parish Church of St Andrew's) none of these churches has a burial ground and deaths at the College usually result in a burial in the parish churchyard.
 Learning to fly has always been hazardous and it is possible to trace from the military graves the development of aviation from airships to the aircraft of today.
 There are about 200 military graves in the churchyard.

-War Graves.
-War graves are the graves of military personnel who have died during a period of Active Service.
-The defined dates of Active Service for the First World War are 4th August 1914 to 31st August 1921, and for the Second World War are 2nd September 1939 to 31st December 1947.
-Most of the War Graves in Cranwell Churchyard relate to the deaths of very young Servicemen who died whilst trying to learn to fly in preparation for combat.
-The earliest graves resulted from airship accidents.
-Maintenance of war graves is the responsibility of the Commonwealth War Graves Commission.
-The ogival shape of the headstone usually identifies war graves although large standing granite crosses surmount many of the earliest war graves.
-There are 72 war graves acknowledged by the Commonwealth War Graves Commission.
+World War Graves.
+The defined dates of Active Service for the First World War are 4th August 1914 to 31st August 1921, and for the Second World War are 3rd September 1939 to 31st December 1947.
+The Commonwealth War Graves Commission was set up and funded to provide permanent burials for those who lost their lives in both World Wars and to ensure the maintenance of these graves in perpetuity.
+However, some graves are privately owned.
+Most of the War Graves in Cranwell Churchyard relate to the deaths of very young Servicemen who died whilst trying to learn to fly in preparation for combat in the Second World War.

-Retired Service Personnel.
+Veterans’ Graves.
 Some retired service personnel are buried in the area set aside for military graves.
-These burials are authorised on condition that the headstones, ground fixing, and inscriptions conform to the agreed military standard.
-There are some 40 graves of retired servicemen in the military section of the churchyard but there are others in amonst the graves of villagers.
+These burials are authorised on condition that the headstones, ground fixing, and inscriptions conform to the usual military standard.
+The guidelines to which the deceased’s family must agree are attached to this section of the policy document.